Government's Version of Amazon.com Helps India Save $1 Billion

 The savings is a boon to Prime Minister Narendra Modi at a time when his government is trying to rationalize its expenditure.
 The budget deficit is seen widening to the most in about three decades after the government presented a fiscal package in May to stem the economic fallout of the pandemic.

 Modi also is using the marketplace to keep Chinese companies away from government contracts after tensions between the neighbors intensified earlier this year amid border clashes.
-Suppliers must note the country of origin for any goods they sell on GeM, which helps government departments implement Modi's Make in India policy of self-reliance, Kumar said.
+Suppliers must note the country of origin for any goods they sell on Tender, which helps government departments implement Modi's Make in India policy of self-reliance, Kumar said.

 Until 2016, all Indian government procurement was routed through the Directorate General of Supplies and Disposals, which had its origins in the India Stores Department the British set up in 1860 to centralize goods buying for their former colony.